Richard Roach Jewell

-Richard Roach Jewell (1810 in Barnstaple, Devon, England – 1891 in Perth, Western Australia) was an architect who designed many of the important public buildings in Perth during the latter half of the nineteenth century.
+Richard Roach Jewell (1810–1891) was an architect who designed many of the important public buildings in Perth, Western Australia, during the latter half of the nineteenth century.
 He was employed to supervise many major building projects around England, churches in Bristol, Cardiff, Clifton, Eye, Horsley and Stroudswater.
 As well as churches he also supervised construction of Stanstead College, a military prison in Gosport and fortifications at Portland Castle and Southsea Castle.
-He was also employed as a clerk of works in the offices of Sir Charles Barry.
+He was also employed as a clerk of works in the offices of Charles Barry.

 Biography

 Early life

 Richard Roach Jewell was born in 1810 in Barnstaple, Devon, England.
-He was trained as an architect/builder in Barnstaple in Devonshire.
+He was trained as an architect and builder in Barnstaple in Devonshire.